 The main problem with heavily brand-oriented content marketing lies in how you are defining your target audience.

 By its nature, heavily brand-oriented content appeals to a relatively small number of followers who are already loyal to your brand.
 Chances are that they’ve bought your product or service and liked it, so they’re potential repeat customers.
-That’s great, and it’s good to keep them engaged, but content targeted toward existing customers is very different than content aimed at attracting new customers, who may not have your brand in their consideration set.
+That’s great, and it’s good to keep them engaged, but brand content targeted toward existing customers is very different than brand content aimed at attracting new customers, who may not have your brand in their consideration set.
 This, ultimately, is where your business should focus its content efforts in order to increase its market share.

 Don’t get content marketing confused with advertising